shakes76/PatternFlow/transform/s4371869_radon_transform/README.md

 It is found that `_warp_fast_tf` (at the second row of the profile) function takes the majority of the cumulative time (`cumtime`).
 The warping is needed for the rotation of the image in radon transformation; yet, this is not a problem for the scikit-image algorthm because they `Cython` is used for optimsed performance.

-This performance issue can be resolved by either porting the warping function to `Cython` or other optimsed libraries to perform the image rotation.
+This performance issue can be resolved by either porting the warping function to `Cython` (see [here](https://github.com/scikit-image/scikit-image/blob/c221d982e493a1e39881feb5510bd26659a89a3f/skimage/transform/_warps_cy.pyx#L70)) or other optimsed libraries to perform the image rotation.